 Motorsport: a textured vibrant yellow powder coat—red Portcullis badge.

 Royal wrinkle: This textured matte black wrinkle powder coat is evocative of midcentury typewriters and electrical equipment housings (video here).

 Monolith: an astonishingly heavy all-steel housing with matte black PVD coating (a durable coating primarily used on luxury watches)—purple Portcullis badge.
+SOLD OUT

 Monolivia: an astonishingly heavy all-steel housing with a mirror polish and rose gold PVD coating (a durable coating primarily used on luxury watches)—white Portcullis badge.
+SOLD OUT

 Custom carry brief option.
 Made in California.